 Cutting your chicken breasts horizontally in half is best if they are too large.

-When making savory dishes like Chicken Marsala, dry Marsala is the best option.
-Sweet Marsala wine is best for desserts, such as Tiramisu.
+Dry Marsala is the best option for savory dishes like chicken marsala, while Sweet Marsala wine is best for desserts, such as Tiramisu.

-Cover chicken with foil while you thicken the sauce to keep it warm.
+Cover the chicken with foil while you thicken the sauce to keep it warm.

 Storing